 - Herbs, Spices, and Seasonings: Here’s where this chicken gets flavor blasted!
 Garlic powder, onion powder, dried oregano and thyme, salt, pepper, and paprika bring out the best in simple baked chicken.

-- Prep the Air Fryer and the Chicken.
-Pat the chicken thighs dry with some clean paper towels, and set them aside.
+- Prep the Chicken.
+Pat the chicken thighs dry with some clean paper towels.

 - Season the Chicken.
-Combine your olive oil, paprika, garlic powder, onion powder, oregano, thyme, salt, and pepper in a small bowl.
-Mix well, and then rub the seasoning mixture all over the chicken thighs.
+In a small bowl, combine the olive oil, paprika, garlic powder, onion powder, oregano, thyme, salt, and pepper.
+Mix well, then rub the seasoning mixture all over the chicken thighs.

 - Air-Fry the Chicken Thighs.
-Before cooking, lightly spray the air fryer basket with non-aerosol cooking spray.
 Place the chicken thighs in the air fryer basket, skin side down.
-(If the chicken thighs won’t all fit at the same time, you can cook them in batches.)
-Lightly spritz the chicken thighs with more oil, and air-fry for 8 minutes.
-Flip the chicken thighs, and cook for 8 to 10 more minutes, or until done.
-Chicken is done when the internal temperature registers at 165˚F.
+Lightly spritz the chicken with oil, and cook for 8 minutes.
+Flip the chicken thighs and cook for 8 to 10 more minutes or until done.
+Chicken is done when its internal temperature registers at 165˚F.